troglobit/watchdogd/README.md

 make
 ```

-To build the source from GIT, see below.
+> **Note:** To enable any of the extra monitors and the process supervisor,
+> see `./configure --help`

+If you're not building from a released tarball but instead use the GIT
+sources, see the [Contributing](#contributing) section below.

 Origin & References